njh27/spikesorting_fullpursuit/README.md

 		'sigma': 4.0, # Threshold based on noise level for discovering spikes 'clip_width': [-15e-4, 15e-4], # Width of clip in seconds, used for clustering.
 Made symmetric with largest value for binary pursuit!
+		'p_value_cut_thresh': 0.01, # Statistical criterion for splitting clusters during iso-cut 'match_cluster_size': False, # Pairwise comparisons during isocut cluster merge testing are matched in sample size.
+This makes the test more robust to comparisons of small clusters with large ones but could result in an increased number of clusters
-		'p_value_cut_thresh': 0.01, # Statistical criterion for splitting clusters during iso-cut segment_duration': 600, # Seconds (None/Inf uses the entire recording) Can be increased but not decreased by sorter to be same size
+        'check_splits': False, # Check isocut splits to ensure they are not doing anything that brings clusters closer together, which may indicate a bad cut point segment_duration': 600, # Seconds (None/Inf uses the entire recording) Can be increased but not decreased by sorter to be same size
 		'segment_overlap': 120, # Seconds of overlap between adjacent segments
 		'do_branch_PCA': True, # Use branch PCA method to split clusters